terrajobst/AspNetCore.Docs.es-es/aspnetcore/blazor/get-started.md

 ::: moniker-end

-Hay varias páginas disponibles en las pestañas de la barra lateral:
+Multiple pages are available from tabs in the sidebar:

 * Página principal
 * Contador
-* Capturar datos
+* Fetch data

 En la página Contador, seleccione el botón **Click me** para aumentar el contador sin una actualización de página.
-El incremento de un contador en una página web normalmente requiere la escritura de JavaScript, pero con C#Blazor puede usar.
+Incrementing a counter in a webpage normally requires writing JavaScript, but with Blazor you can use C#.

 *Pages/Counter.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Counter1.razor?highlight=7,12-15)]

-Una solicitud de `/counter` en el explorador, tal como la especifica la Directiva `@page` en la parte superior, hace que el componente `Counter` represente su contenido.
-Los componentes se representan en una representación en memoria del árbol de representación que se puede usar para actualizar la interfaz de usuario de una forma flexible y eficaz.
+A request for `/counter` in the browser, as specified by the `@page` directive at the top, causes the `Counter` component to render its content.
+Components render into an in-memory representation of the render tree that can then be used to update the UI in a flexible and efficient way.

-Cada vez que se selecciona el botón **click me** :
+Each time the **Click me** button is selected:

-* Se desencadena el evento `onclick`.
+* The `onclick` event is fired.
 * Se llama al método `IncrementCount` .
-* Se incrementa el `currentCount`.
+* The `currentCount` is incremented.
-* El componente se representará de nuevo.
+* The component is rendered again.

-El tiempo de ejecución compara el nuevo contenido con el contenido anterior y solo aplica el contenido cambiado al Document Object Model (DOM).
+The runtime compares the new content to the previous content and only applies the changed content to the Document Object Model (DOM).

-Agregar un componente a otro componente mediante la sintaxis HTML.
-Por ejemplo, agregue el componente `Counter` a la Página principal de la aplicación agregando un elemento `<Counter />` al componente `Index`.
+Add a component to another component using HTML syntax.
+For example, add the `Counter` component to the app's homepage by adding a `<Counter />` element to the `Index` component.

 *Pages/Index.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Index1.razor?highlight=7)]

 Ejecutar la aplicación.
-La Página principal tiene su propio contador proporcionado por el componente `Counter`.
+The homepage has its own counter provided by the `Counter` component.

-Los parámetros de componente se especifican mediante atributos o [contenido secundario](xref:blazor/components#child-content), que permiten establecer propiedades en el componente secundario.
-Para agregar un parámetro al componente `Counter`, actualice el bloque `@code` del componente:
+Component parameters are specified using attributes or [child content](xref:blazor/components#child-content), which allow you to set properties on the child component.
+To add a parameter to the `Counter` component, update the component's `@code` block:

-* Agregue una propiedad pública para `IncrementAmount` con un atributo de `[Parameter]`.
+* Add a public property for `IncrementAmount` with a `[Parameter]` attribute.
 * Cambie el método `IncrementCount` para usar `IncrementAmount` al aumentar el valor de `currentCount`.

 *Pages/Counter.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Counter2.razor?highlight=12-13,17)]

-Especifique el `IncrementAmount` en el elemento `<Counter>` del componente `Index` mediante un atributo.
+Specify the `IncrementAmount` in the `Index` component's `<Counter>` element using an attribute.

 *Pages/Index.razor*:

 [!code-cshtml[](get-started/samples_snapshot/3.x/Index2.razor?highlight=7)]

 Ejecutar la aplicación.
-El componente `Index` tiene su propio contador que se incrementa en diez cada vez que se selecciona el botón **click me** .
-El componente `Counter` (*Counter.
-Razor*) en `/counter` continúa aumentando en uno.
+The `Index` component has its own counter that increments by ten each time the **Click me** button is selected.
+The `Counter` component (*Counter.razor*) at `/counter` continues to increment by one.

 ## <a name="next-steps"></a>Pasos siguientes